START FOR FREE

 A huge part of POP symptoms is too much pelvic tension.
 If you're stressed and hold excessive tension in your pelvic area, it can make prolapse feel worse.
 Many of my clients feel so much better when they learn how to relax their pelvic floor.

 The mind-body connection is a genuine thing, and it contributes to how you EXPERIENCE your prolapse symptoms.
 The mind and body are in constant communication, and your brain's job is to interpret the sensations that come from your body.
-When your brain interprets the sensations of prolapse as a threat, or as warning signs of pain, danger, oh my goodness my life is over, I'll never get better, scary-scary-scary (I think you get my drift!!!)... when the sensations from your prolapse are interpreted by your brain in this way, it creates "alarm bells" of fear, and your POP symptoms feel worse.
+When your brain interprets the sensations of prolapse as a threat, or as warning signs of pain, danger, and "oh my goodness my life is over, I'll never get better, scary-scary-scary" (I think you get my drift!!!)... when your brain interprets the sensations of your prolapse in this way, it creates "alarm bells" of fear that make your POP symptoms feel worse.

 Fear puts your body in "brace mode," which causes muscle tension.
-When the pelvic floor muscles tense up, they squeeze around the shifted organs and pull on the connective tissues surrounding the shifted organs, making the prolapse feel worse.
+When the pelvic floor muscles tense up, they squeeze around the shifted organs and pull on the connective tissues surrounding them, making the prolapse feel worse.

-It's important to do your body-based work — go to your pelvic floor physical therapist, do the exercises and lifestyle changes recommended in my Lift program, etc. — but focus on your thoughts and emotions as well.
+It's essential to do your body-based work go to your pelvic floor physical therapist, do the exercises and lifestyle changes recommended in my Lift program, etc. but focus on your thoughts and emotions as well.

 Calm your mind via presence practices such as slow, deep breathing or guided meditations to relieve stress and reduce pelvic tension.
-Do this in hips-up time for maximum results (keep reading for more about hips-up time)!
+I include an 11-minute guided meditation in my FREE Kickstart!
+For maximum results, do this with your hips elevated (keep reading for more about hips-up time)!

-Also, redirect your attention (your mind) away from fear-based thoughts about POP, and toward thoughts that are more positive.
-Better yet, direct your mind toward thoughts that are completely unrelated to POP!
+Also, redirect your attention (your mind) away from fear-based thoughts about POP, and toward more hope-filled thoughts.
+Better yet, direct your mind toward thoughts entirely unrelated to POP!
 You are so much more than your pelvic floor.
-People can become so wrapped up in their prolapse diagnosis that it can be hard to dis-identify with it, but it's absolutely possible, and it's incredibly helpful.
+People can become so wrapped up in their prolapse diagnosis that it can become part of their identity, but it's possible to disentangle yourself, and it is incredibly helpful.
 What did you enjoy thinking about or doing before developing POP?
 Do more of that.

 I also encourage people to stop checking their prolapse multiple times per day.
 Constant checking keeps your brain in a state of fear and hypervigilance.
-This video has some tips to help.
+So put down the mirror, stop checking, and start living!

 Often women have never even heard of prolapse until they feel like “things feel different down there.”
 As mentioned above, developing prolapse after childbirth is very common.
 What is alarming is the lack of awareness about this common concern, the lack of support for women, and the lack of dialogue between healthcare professionals and their patients.
 Pelvic health is a taboo subject in society (and in some cases, even within the healthcare system), and it’s abhorrent that pelvic floor care isn’t “standard procedure” for women, like routine dental care or annual physical check-ups.
 Women all over the world suffer for YEARS — even their whole adult life — with bladder leakage or pelvic organ prolapse.
 This should not be the case.
 You need support physically and emotionally to healthfully understand the changes that occur and how to live a confident lifestyle when you have POP.